 "not ok" line with TODO directive

 The dot display may be terminated early by a "Bail out!" line.
-In this case the rest of the stream is discarded abd there is no further output.
+In this case the rest of the stream is discarded and there is no further output.

-After the dot display completes, tapview passes through "not ok" lines, with or without a SKIP directive.
+After the dot display completes, tapview passes through "not ok" lines, omitting those with a SKIP directive.
 Not-ok lines with SKIPs or TODOs are not counted as failures for purposes of setting tapview’s return value.

 Lines beginning with "ok" are ignored, unless the line has a TODO directive in which case it is considered unexpected and passed through.

 "Bail out!" lines are passed through, after which an error is returned.

 YAML blocks are passed through following either an "ok" or "not-ok" line.